-- 1. how many jobs can be queued simultaneously: - there can't be more that 25,000 jobs queued at any time, - a single user can't queue more than 2,500 jobs, and - a job array can't request more that 10,000 tasks. - 2. how many jobs can run simultaneously, in particular there is: - a limit on how many slots a single user can use (name=u_slots value=640) - a limit on how many slots a user can grab in each queue, with fewer slots allowed in queues with longer time limits. - 3. how much memory can be simultaneously reserved, in particular - a limit on how much memory can be reserved by a single user in each queue. - 4. and for some queues how many concurrent jobs a user can have - users are limited to one concurrent interactive job, two I/O jobs, and 3 in the uTxIM.q queue. - The more resources a job uses (more CPU time, more memory), the fewer similar jobs a single user can run concurrently, - in other words you can run a lot of small jobs at the same time but fewer very big/long jobs. - For example, users can't grab more than 71 slots (or CPUs) and 2.6TB of reserved memory concurrently for jobs running in the long-time highmemory queue (1ThM.g).
+- a single user can't queue more than 2,500 jobs, and - a job array can't request more that 10,000 tasks. - 2. how many jobs can run simultaneously, in particular there is: - a limit on how many slots a single user can use (name=u_slots value=640) - a limit on how many slots a user can grab in each queue, with fewer slots allowed in queues with longer time limits. - 3. how much memory can be simultaneously reserved, in particular - a limit on how much memory can be reserved by a single user in each queue. - 4. and for some queues how many concurrent jobs a user can have - users are limited to one concurrent interactive job, two I/O jobs, and 3 in the uTxIM.q queue. - The more resources a job uses (more CPU time, more memory), the fewer similar jobs a single user can run concurrently, - in other words you can run a lot of small jobs at the same time but fewer very big/long jobs. - For example, users can't grab more than 71 slots (or CPUs) and 2.6TB of reserved memory concurrently for jobs running in the long-time high-memory queue (1ThM. q).

-1 The actual limits are subject to change depending on the cluster usage and the hardware configuration
+The actual limits are subject to change depending on the cluster usage and the hardware configuration